 is one of the Confederation’s main sources of income.
 It is set at 8% on most commercial exchanges of goods and services, except for food, drugs, books and newspapers, that are subject to 2.5 % VAT

 .
-Medical, educational and cultural services are not subject to VAT
+Medical, educational and cultural services are not subject to VAT registration in Switzerland

 , and so are the goods and services provided abroad.
 The standard VAT rate of 8%